Louisiana Tech vs. Rice NCAA Football Odds, Plays and Insights | November 27, 2021

 - Louisiana Tech's games this year have gone over the total in eight out of 11 opportunities (72.7%).

-- Louisiana Tech is 2-2 against the spread and 2-2 overall in games when it scores more than 36.6 points.
+- Louisiana Tech is 2-2 against the spread and 2-2 overall this season when the team scores more than 36.6 points.

-- Louisiana Tech is 3-1 against the spread and 2-2 overall when the team piles up over 437.4 yards.
+- In games that Louisiana Tech churns out more than 437.4 yards, the team is 3-1 against the spread and 2-2 overall.

-- The Bulldogs have turned the ball over 20 times this season, four more turnovers than the Owls have forced (16).

 - Find the latest spread and moneyline odds for Louisiana Tech at SISportsbook.